tuguzT/hlist2/README.md

 while the second one should be used to name the type of heterogenous list.

 So instead of writing `Cons(1, Cons(2.0, Cons(true, Nil)))`
-we can write more readable and tuple-like expression like `hlist!(1, 2.0, true)`.
+we can write more readable expression like `hlist![1, 2.0, true]`.

-To name the type of such list, we can write `HList!(i32, f64, bool)` instead of `Cons<i32, Cons<f64, Cons<bool, Nil>>>`.
+To name the type of such list, we can write `HList![i32, f64, bool]` instead of `Cons<i32, Cons<f64, Cons<bool, Nil>>>`.

 ## Tuple compatibility